lokeshmeesala/The-Lion-King-Sentiment-Analysis/README.md

 ## Main Tasks:

 1. Collect Audience reviews from ""www.rottentomatoes.com"" for the film: “The Lion King (2019)” with at least the following features.

     a.
-ReviewID
+ReviewID<br>
     b.
-Reviewer Name
+Reviewer Name<br>
     c.
-Review
+Review<br>
     d.
-Rating
+Rating<br>
     e.
-Date-of-Review
+Date-of-Review<br>

 2. Label the Review Sentiment:

-You must label the data based on the following condition on Rating:

- if ‘Rating’ > 3 then positive review else negative review – Create target attribute with the name: “sentiment” (binary class)
+You must label the data based on the following condition on Rating: if ‘Rating’ > 3 then positive review else negative review – Create target attribute with the name: “sentiment” (binary class)

-“Drop the Rating attribute once the Target is derived.
-It should not be part of model building as independent attributes.”

 3. Exploratory Data Analysis using visualizations Jupiter notebook format. (train data to be used for this)

     a.
-What is that the good and bad, people are talking about the film?
+What is that the good and bad, people are talking about the film?<br>
-   (Hint:  you may pick any meaningful n-grams and obtain their frequency to emphasize the importance of n-gram)

     b.
-Any other meaningful Insights
+Any other meaningful Insights<br>

 4. Perform Sentiment Classification using supervised learning algorithms
     a.
-Identify the best model using traditional Classification ML algorithms like NaiveBayes, Logistic Regression, SVM, Decision Trees, Ensembles etc.
+Identify the best model using traditional Classification ML algorithms like NaiveBayes, Logistic Regression, SVM, Decision Trees, Ensembles etc.<br>
     b.
-Identify the best model using Deep Learning Classification ML algorithms like CNN, RNN/LSTM etc.

-Choose the model that outperforms all others for your test predictions and in your submissions.
+Identify the best model using Deep Learning Classification ML algorithms like CNN, RNN/LSTM etc. Choose the model that outperforms all others for your test predictions and in your submissions.<br>

 5. Clustering the Reviews – Comparing ‘Cluster Label’ with Train data Target ‘sentiment’
     a.
-Take only ‘reviews’ attribute from train data and label them into two clusters using any clustering algorithm of your choice.
+Take only ‘reviews’ attribute from train data and label them into two clusters using any clustering algorithm of your choice.<br>
-b.  compare the cluster labels with the train data target attribute - ‘sentiment’ and Write a brief comparison report with your observations.
+    b.  compare the cluster labels with the train data target attribute - ‘sentiment’ and Write a brief comparison report with your observations.<br>

 ## Evaluation Metric:
 F1-score for Negative reviews.